gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "_Install System_" popup window while managing game systems.

 v.
-3.3.1
+3.4.0

 - Vehicle defenses are now correct
 - Vehicle weapons can be used again
 - Being vulnerable now giving no longer bonuses for soak tests
 - Skills on threats are no longer disordered after changing a value
 - On automatic damage appliance, shock must exceed the character's shock maximum to set him KO (prevously it was on point).
+- The amount of rolled BDs will now be shown as a figure
-- New option on attack dialogue for trademark weapon's mechanic.
+- **HIGHLIGHT:** New option on attack dialogue for trademark weapon's mechanic.

 v.
 3.3.0